inLabFIB/imp-logics/docs/USERS_GUIDE.md

 To better instantiate a logic schema, we provide three mechanisms:

 - LogicSchemaParser: parses a String codifying a logic schema according to some grammar
-- LogicSchemaBuilder: programatically creates, in an incremental fashion, a logic schema
+- LogicSchemaBuilder: programmatically creates, in an incremental fashion, a logic schema
-- LogicSchemaFactory: programatically creates, in a single step, a logic schema
+- LogicSchemaFactory: programmatically creates, in a single step, a logic schema

 To better grasp the intuition between the three methods, we provide an easy example for each of them.